Tristan M. Carland, PhD

-This website is dedicated to scientific interests and pursuits of myself and my virtual laboratory; a conglomeration of a small score of interns, volunteers, and a few colleagues from my research position - a few of their names can be found below and the full set here (link).
+This website is dedicated to scientific interests and pursuits of myself and my virtual laboratory; a conglomeration of a small score of interns, volunteers, and a few colleagues from my research position - a few of their names can be found under the 'Interns' tab and others here (link).
 My name is Tristan Carland and I am a postdoctoral researcher at the Scripps Translational Science Institute (STSI) of The Scripps Research Institute (TSRI).
 My background is in computer programming and marine biology and my interests are too many to summarize but generally orient around computational methods to analyze genetic (especially whole-genome) material.
 You can find my previous and current works in my CV (under about) and in my research links in the menu above.
 Included above also are some activities for the teaching of biology and bioinformatics, feel free to use them in your classes.

 Current Projects List

 The following projects are ones that I am actively pursuing, often with the overwhelming support of others.
 The language is phrased to be accessible to a wide audience and to expose possible projects for collaborators/interns/volunteers.
 It is worth mentioning that in none of these studies is any data relating to the identities of any patients available in any way to myself or the other persons involved, in keeping with standard practices for such studies.

 In collaboration with Johnson and Johnson we have access to fifty genomes with a high depth of coverage (40x).
 The main goal is to search for genetic causes for the disease but the dataset is uniquely large (arrived as ~150gb per genome) and thus presents some noteworthy challenges.
 Our plans include a study of the tactics for these challenges as well as the study of the disease itself.